 Introduction

 With the decline in defined benefit pension arrangements in many countries, the onus for saving an appropriate amount for retirement has shifted from employers to individuals.
 But this is only half of the problem faced by pension savers who are today either partially, or completely reliant on defined contribution pension arrangements.
 For the member of a defined benefit pension scheme, the plan sponsor commits to paying a regular pension to the member, often with an inflation uplift, until their passing.
 But those relying on defined contribution pension pots must also decide for themselves how much to withdraw from their pension savings and bear the risk that their pension pot may run out before they do!
-This accelerating trend away from defined benefit pension provision to a world dominated by defined Contribution pension arrangements makes it all the more important that we develop ways of helping individual savers identify both the appropriate amount to be saving for their retirement and an appropriate withdrawal amount too.
+This accelerating trend away from defined benefit pension provision to a world dominated by defined contribution pension arrangements makes it all the more important that we develop ways of helping individual savers identify both the appropriate amount to be saving for their retirement and an appropriate withdrawal amount too.
 In this paper we consider both of these questions.

 Much of popular investing wisdom is firmly of the opinion that savers should raise the percentage invested in ‘safe’ or at least ‘safer’ assets as they get older.
 This has led to the huge popularity of Target Date investment funds (TDFs), especially in the United States, (see Shoven and Walton, 2021), also known as lifestyle funds, originating with Fidelity in 1988 and still absorbing around one half of US personal saving.
 This recommendation comes not merely from financial folklore but also from a long-established academic tradition espoused by Nobel laureates and other leading researchers (e.g. see Bodie, Merton and Samuelson, 1992, Merton, 1969, 1971 amongst others).